GAPS-Collab/Tasks/docs/MEC/notes/TKR/droop_fix.md

 | `GAPS-FRM-MEC-605-1` | `-604` |   4   |   1    |   5   | Nutplate 35 Assy, Frame, PEM Variation 1 |
 | `GAPS-FRM-MEC-605-2` | `-604` |   4   |   1    |   5   | Nutplate 35 Assy, Frame, PEM Variation 2 |

+- Nut plates associated with `GAPS-FRM-MEC-051` AND `GAPS-FRM-MEC-186`
+  are not needed for the droop fix.
+However, they are being included since they are the nutplates that see a lot of wear from gondola separations.
+I've already seen some damage to the existing nutplates, so these will be replacements/spares going forward.

 #### Remaining Components